martysaxton/sparkle-text/README.md

 ## SparkleText

-Canvas-powered React component that emits tiny sparks from the actual edges of your rendered text glyphs (including inner holes like “O”, “a”, “B”).
+Canvas-powered React component that emits tiny sparks from the actual edges of your rendered text glyphs.
 The real text stays in the DOM for accessibility; an overlaid canvas renders the particles.

 ### Features

-- Outward-emitting particles from true glyph edges and inner holes
+- Outward-emitting particles from true glyph edges
 - Works with any font the browser can render
 - Accessible: underlying text remains selectable and readable
 - Zero dependencies beyond React